-Their live performances were legendary, as was their artist rider, a part of the performance contract that specifies everything the artist requires to perform that day.
+Their live performances were legendary, as was their artist rider—the part of the performance contract that specifies everything the artist required to perform that day.

-This was dismissed as typical rock star diva behaviour.
-But it turns out it was actually a shrewd and efficient business move.
+And while it was frequently dismissed as typical rock star diva behavior, it turns out it was an astute business move.

-So the band used it as an easy indicator of whether the promoter did their due diligence and carefully read every page.
+By inserting the M&M line after many pages of technical and safety specs, the band could use it as an easy indicator of whether the promoter had carefully read every page.

-Whats your favorite exercise?
-If the answer is bench press they probably need a lot more rowing and to start dating a squat rack.
+If the answer is bench press, they probably need a lot more rowing and may have to start dating a squat rack.

-Why is getting in enough protein a problem?
+Why is getting enough protein a problem?
 Is it a palate preference or just poor planning?

 Why is sleep so lousy?
 Is it job stress, kids, or too much exercise?

-This sets you on the path towards solving problems, not just identifying them.
+This sets you on the path toward SOLVING problems, not just identifying them.

-So rather than telling someone with a stressful job to “chill out more” you can help pinpoint what IS stressing them and perhaps offer solutions, if possible, or at least work around them as best you can.
+So rather than telling someone with a stressful job to simply “chill out more” you can help pinpoint what is ACTUALLY stressing them and perhaps offer solutions.

 It all starts with trying to collect a little data.